Skillz-systems/project-boilerplate/README.md

 # Test Case and Microservice Middleware

 A sample test case MiddlewareSampleTest has be added, NOTE: the authentication mock call should always be imported at the top of the test case.
-The Skillz Packageshas already been installed and configured
+The Skillz Packageshas already been installed and configured .**NOTE we used httponly cookie**

 ### Installation of the package (package is already installed)